A Misdemeanor is a 'crime' for which the punishment is a sentence in jail for less than one (1) year. All other 'crimes' are Felony offenses.

-Under the Wisconsin criminal code, a felony conviction may not be expunged.
+Under Wisconsin criminal code, only certain Felony convictions may be expunged.

-The Wisconsin criminal code consists of all of the criminal laws of the state of Wisconsin, which are enumerated (to mention separately as if in counting; name one by one; specify, as in a list) in the Wisconsin Statutes.
+The Wisconsin criminal code consists of all of the criminal laws of the state of Wisconsin, which are enumerated (to mention separately as if in counting; name one by one; specify, as in a list).

-A felony conviction affects the person's civil liberties - such as the right to vote, the right to bare arms, serve jury duty- and can affect the person's ability to obtain employment and licenses.
+A felony conviction affects the person's civil liberties - such as the right to vote, the right to bare arms, the privilege serve jury duty- and can affect the person's ability to obtain employment and licenses, especially security clearances.

 Under both Wisconsin and federal laws, a convicted felon is forever prohibited from carrying or possessing a firearm.